 In this article, we will go over how to upgrade Fedora 22 to Fedora 23 utilizing DNF.

 – You will need root privileges.

 – A Fedora 22 cloud server.
-If you do not already have a server, check out our full line-up of scalable and reliable cloud servers.
+If you do not already have a server, check out our full line-up of scalable and reliable virtual private servers.

 Before we begin, let’s confirm the version of Fedora we are running with the following command: